TakeTwiceDailey/TakeTwiceDailey.github.io/index.md

 ## Short History

 I studied at the University of Nevada, Reno under Dr. Andrei Derevianko and with the GPS.DM Collaboration.
 As an undergraduate I contributed to a search for dark matter using GPS.
 I completed my Master's degree with the same group, where I researched new ways to use GPS for astrophysics applications.
-Our novel concept involves correlating bursts of exotic fields sourced from high-energy astrophysical events such as the LIGO gravitational wave events.
-I currently study at the Univerrsity of Waterloo, with residency at the Perimeter Institute for Theoretical Physics, where I work with the Strong Gravity group along with my advisors Niayesh Afshordi and Erik Schnetter.
+Our novel concept involves correlating bursts of exotic fields sourced from high-energy astrophysical events such as the merger of binary black holes.
+I currently study at the University of Waterloo, with residency at the Perimeter Institute for Theoretical Physics, where I work with the Strong Gravity group along with my advisors Niayesh Afshordi and Erik Schnetter.